-Through weekly training sessions and a final capstone project, eco-conscious students will get hands-on experience designing and building Productive Urban Landscapes (PULs), while working side-by-side with other students to engage the community, build #GreenHive chapters at DeKalb high schools and middle schools, and gain crucial leadership skills.
+Through weekly training sessions and a final capstone project, eco-conscious students will get hands-on experience advocating for shifting the paradigm of landscapes, while working side-by-side with other students to engage the community and local politicians, and gain crucial leadership skills.

-The #GreenHive Leadership Program builds on the Fruitful Communities initiative and Growers Program by providing a structured format for college students to become directly engaged in the ecological work being done here in DeKalb, all while being paid to make DeKalb a greener, more sustainable place. #GreenHive Leaders will participate in Grower Program training sessions, and assist in completing DeKalb County PUL projects.
+The GreenHive Leadership Program builds on the Fruitful Communities initiative and Grower Program by providing a structured format for college students to become directly engaged in the ecological work being done here in DeKalb, all while being paid to make DeKalb a greener, more sustainable place.

 Download the #GreenHive Leadership Program brochure.